 2. Richards and Green Law.
-“The capital budgeting generally refers to acquiring inputs with long run returns”
+“The capital budgeting generally refers to acquiring inputs with long-run returns”

 3. G.C.
 Philiphatos.
-Capital budgeting is concerned with the allocation of firm’s scarce financial resources amongst available market opportunities.
+Capital budgeting is concerned with the allocation of a firm’s scarce financial resources amongst available market opportunities.
 The consideration of the expected future streams of earnings from a project, with the immediate and subsequent streams of expenditure for it.”

 The Capital budgeting represents the plans for appropriations of expenditure for fixed Assets during the budget period.